UPA Official 9-Ball Rules

 The cue ball must strike the lowest numbered ball first for legal hit to occur.
-After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 9 ball into any pocket for the win.
-If the shooting player pockets the lowest numbered ball or other numbered ball after a legal hit, the shooting player continues his/her inning.
+After the lowest ball is struck first, either the cue ball or any numbered ball may hit the 9-ball into any pocket for the win.
+If the shooting player pockets the lowest numbered ball or any other numbered ball after a legal hit, the shooting player continues his/her inning.
 If no ball is pocketed, either the cue ball or any numbered ball must touch a rail after the cue ball contacts the lowest numbered ball for the shot to be legal.

 2. LAG FOR BREAK

-2.1 HOW TO RACK: The balls are racked in a diamond shape with the 1-ball on the foot spot at the top of the diamond, the 9-Ball in the center of the diamond, the 2-ball at the bottom of the diamond, and the rest of the balls randomly dispersed throughout the rack.
+2.1 HOW TO RACK: The balls are racked in a diamond shape with the 1-ball on the foot spot at the top of the diamond, the 9-ball in the center of the diamond, the 2-ball at the bottom of the diamond, and the rest of the balls randomly dispersed throughout the rack.

 2.2 RACK YOUR OWN: When there is no official available, each breaking player shall be responsible for providing himself/herself a legal and solid rack.